 5.1.1: The Client authorises Barclays to act upon all Instructions actually received by Barclays in relation to any e-Service unless Barclays has reason to believe the instructions are from an unauthorized user, or after being notified of a breach of security.

 5.1.2: Instructions sent by the Client to Barclays will not be deemed given to Barclays unless and until actually received by Barclays.
-Otherwise with the Client, the Client shall have no right to amend or revoke an Instruction once received.

-5.1.3: Barclays is not obliged to act on Instructions, or to execute or otherwise enter into any particular transaction, or to accept any order, and need not give any reason for declining to do so.
-Barclays shall use all reasonable endeavours to carry out the Client’s Instructions as soon as reasonably practicable in the circumstances but shall be under no liability for any loss or expense incurred by the Client as a result of any change in market conditions between the receipt of any Instruction and Barclays carrying out such Instruction.
+5.1.3: Barclays shall use all reasonable endeavours to carry out the Client’s Instructions as soon as reasonably practicable in the circumstances but shall be under no liability for any loss or expense incurred by the Client as a result of any change in market conditions between the receipt of any Instruction and Barclays carrying out such Instruction.

 5.2 Reliance on Instructions

-5.2.1: The Client shall be solely responsible for the genuineness and accuracy, both as to content and form, of all Instructions and notices received by Barclays.
+5.2.1: The Client shall be solely responsible for the genuineness and accuracy, both as to content and form, of all Instructions and notices received by Barclays (except to the extent resulting from the fault or negligence of Barclays)

-5.2.2: Barclays shall be entitled to rely on Instructions or other notices sent, or appearing to them to be sent, by Authorised Users (whether or not they have in fact been sent by such persons), and to treat such as having been duly authorised by the Client regardless of whether or not they have in fact been so authorised unless Barclays has been notified that an unauthorized user has access to the passwords, or Barclays has or had reason to believe an unauthorized user is issuing the request.
-The Client agrees that where Barclays acts on such Instructions, the Client will be bound by such Instructions and will indemnify Barclays, its Affiliates, directors, officers, employees, contractors and agents, against any and all losses, liabilities, claims, damages and expenses (including reasonable legal fees) attributable to acting on such Instructions.
+5.2.2: Barclays shall be entitled to rely on Instructions or other notices sent, or appearing to them to be sent, by Authorised Users (whether or not they have in fact been sent by such persons), and to treat such as having been duly authorised by the Client regardless of whether or not they have in fact been so authorised unless Barclays has been notified that an unauthorized user has access to the passwords, or Barclays has or had reason to believe an unauthorized user is issuing the request, or an unauthorized user has obtained access due to the negligence or fault of Barclays’.
+The Client agrees that where Barclays is entitled to act on such Instructions, the Client will be bound by such Instructions and will indemnify Barclays, its Affiliates, directors, officers, employees, contractors and agents, against any and all losses, liabilities, claims, damages and expenses (including reasonable legal fees) attributable to acting on such Instructions.

-5.2.3: Barclays and Barclays Capital Services shall not be liable either for any actions taken or omitted to be taken by them in good faith, or for any loss the Client may incur, as a result of any error by the Client, its employees (whether or not Authorised Users unless Barclays has been notified that an unauthorized user has access to the passwords, or Barclays has or had reason to believe an unauthorized user is issuing the request) or its agents in sending any Instruction or notice.
+5.2.3: Barclays and Barclays Capital Services shall not be liable either for any actions taken or omitted to be taken by them in good faith, or for any loss the Client may incur, as a result of any error by the Client, its employees (whether or not Authorised Users unless Barclays has been notified that an unauthorized user has access to the passwords, or Barclays has or had reason to believe an unauthorized user is issuing the request or an unauthorized user has obtained access due to the negligence or fault of Barclays’) or its agents in sending any Instruction or notice.
 Barclays and Barclays Capital shall not be under any obligation to discover errors made by the Client, its employees (whether or not Authorised Users) or its agents or to check the accuracy, authenticity or contents of any Instruction or notice.

-5.2.4: The Client shall implement and enforce procedures governing validation and verification of the accuracy of Instructions.
+5.2.4: The Client shall implement and enforce commercially reasonable procedures governing validation and verification of the accuracy of Instructions.

 5.3 Information: The Client acknowledges and agrees that all Information will be provided subject to the terms, including as to disclaimers, attached to that Information.